-All visitors entering the McCormack Building are asked to present an acceptable form of photo identification unless an alternative pre-approved arrangement has been made between DCAMM and the destination agency.
-DCAMM security personnel will enter all visitor information into the building visitor management system and issue a temporary visitor badge.
+All visitors entering the McCormack Building are asked to present photo identification unless an alternative arrangement is made.
+DCAMM security personnel will enter visitor information into the building visitor management system and issue a temporary visitor badge.

 A visitor is defined as any individual who does not possess a valid McCormack Building photo access ID badge.
 Visitors include McCormack employees who have lost, misplaced or damaged their issued ID cards, outside agencies, organizational personnel, contractors, commercial vendors, and service and repair company employees.

-Visitors will be asked to present an acceptable photo ID and identify their destination in the building.
-The security officer will enter the information into the visitor management system and produce a temporary visitor ID badge.
-Visitors must display their visitor ID badge on their outer garment at chest level while in the building.
+Visitors will be asked to present a photo identification and identify their destination in the building.
+The Security Officer will enter the information into the visitor management system and produce a temporary visitor ID badge.
+Visitors must display their Visitor ID badge on their outer garment at chest level while in the building.

 Visitors younger than 16 years of age must be accompanied by an adult and are not asked to produce a photo ID.
 Unaccompanied visitors under the age of 16 will be denied access to the building.

 Visitor Security Screening

 Visitors will be required to successfully complete the visitor screening process which includes the use of X-Ray machines and Magnetometers.

 Visitors who are unable to complete the screening process due to a physical limitation will be directed to a security officer in the McCormack Building lobby for assistance.